khulnasoft-lab/khulnasoft-ui/doc/contributing/documentation_guidelines.md

-# GitLab UI documentation guidelines
+# KhulnaSoft UI documentation guidelines

 By GitLab's [Definition of Done](https://docs.gitlab.com/ee/development/contributing/merge_request_workflow.html#definition-of-done), a feature isn't ready until the documentation is shipped.
-The GitLab UI project follows the same principle.
+The KhulnaSoft UI project follows the same principle.

 Documentation for this project is developer-oriented and should convey the